 We list some simple properties of finite energy connections and admissible gauge transformations in an open set $\calO$ (see \cite{OTYM2.5}):

-\begin{itemize} \item If $A^{(1)}$ and $A^{(2)}$ are finite energy gauge equivalent connections then the bounds for the corresponding gauge transformation $O$ depend only on the corresponding bounds for $A^{(1)}$ and $A^{(2)}$. \item If $A^{(1)}$ and $A^{(2)}$ are regular gauge equivalent connections then the corresponding gauge transformation $O$ is also regular, with uniform bounds in terms of $A^{(1)}$, $A^{(2)}$. \item The family of regular admissible gauge transformations is dense in the family of admissible gauge transformations. \item If $A^{(1)}$ and $A^{(2)}$ are gauge equivalent finite energy connections, then $A^{(1)}$ is a finite energy solution to the Yang--Mills equation \eqref{ym} iff $A^{(2)}$ is. \item If $A$ is a finite energy connection then its equivalence class $[A]$ is closed in the corresponding topology. \end{itemize}
+\begin{itemize} \item If $A^{(1)}$ and $A^{(2)}$ are finite energy gauge-equivalent connections then the bounds for the corresponding gauge transformation $O$ depend only on the corresponding bounds for $A^{(1)}$ and $A^{(2)}$. \item If $A^{(1)}$ and $A^{(2)}$ are regular gauge-equivalent connections then the corresponding gauge transformation $O$ is also regular, with uniform bounds in terms of $A^{(1)}$, $A^{(2)}$. \item The family of regular admissible gauge transformations is dense in the family of admissible gauge transformations. \item If $A^{(1)}$ and $A^{(2)}$ are gauge-equivalent finite energy connections, then $A^{(1)}$ is a finite energy solution to the Yang--Mills equation \eqref{ym} if and only if $A^{(2)}$ is. \item If $A$ is a finite energy connection then its equivalence class $[A]$ is closed in the corresponding topology. \end{itemize}

 In terms of local well-posedness, it is easier to work in a gauge.
 At this point we know that (see the more detailed discussion in Section~\ref{sec:review}):